Chapter 1: Mission and Governance of the University

-The Student Government Association (SGA) is the official representative body for undergraduate students.
-Popular elections for officers and senators of SGA are held annually each spring.
+The Undergraduate Student Senate (USS) is the official representative body for undergraduate students.
+Popular elections for officers and senators of the USS are held annually each spring.
 Senators are elected within academic colleges to represent proportionate enrollment in each respective college.
-The student senate and house make up the legislative branch of the SGA.
+The student senate and house make up the legislative branch of the USS.
 The representatives to the house are elected or appointed by student organizations across the university.

-The Graduate Student Assembly (GSA) is the governing and representative body of on-and off-campus graduate (and professional) students.
-The graduate students in each degree-granting department elect two members to the assembly.
-Every year the GSA governing board and delegates work to improve campus life, scholarly development, and the graduate community by creating and implementing goals based on the issues and concerns of graduate and professional students at Virginia Tech.
+The Graduate and Professional Student Senate (GPSS) is the governing and representative body of on-and off-campus graduate and professional students.
+The graduate student organization in each academic entity (academic department, school subunit, interdisciplinary program, graduate program administered by a supra-departmental entity, or any such academic entity recognized by the administrative offices of the university) may elect no more than two senators.
+Every year the GPSS governing board and delegates work to improve campus life, scholarly development, and the graduate community by creating and implementing goals based on the issues and concerns of graduate and professional students at Virginia Tech.